LAION-AI/Open-Instruction-Generalist/README.md

 # OIG-Moderation

 We have also created a small subset of safety data to tag instructions for moderation.
-This dataset was created by LAION's team of safety volunteers and also curated and augmented from public datasets (see https://huggingface.co/datasets/ontocord/OIG-moderation)
+This dataset was created by volunteers and also curated and augmented from public datasets (see https://huggingface.co/datasets/ontocord/OIG-moderation)

 * OIG_safety_v0.1.jsonl (66K)
 * OIG_safety_v0.2.jsonl (134K)